gabebw/vim-spec-runner/README.md

 A configurable spec runner for Vim.

-Feature list:

 * Automatically detects and uses preloaders ([zeus] and [spring])
 * Can run the entire current file or a spec by line number
 * Can re-run most recent spec
 * If the current file is not a spec file, re-runs the most recent spec
-* Saves the spec file before running it
+* Saves the current file before running specs
 * Simple to use with any test runner, including Tmux test runners like [vim-tmux-runner]

 [zeus]: https://github.com/burke/zeus
 [spring]: https://github.com/rails/spring
 [vim-tmux-runner]: https://github.com/christoomey/vim-tmux-runner

 ## Installation